top of page

 Food absorbed the ache that had nowhere else to go.

-When clients ask “why I binge eat trauma,” the answer is almost always the same:
+When clients ask “why I binge eat or starve trauma,” the answer is almost always the same:

 the body learned to regulate through food when attunement was unpredictable.